All Products

 Note

-When you create a foreign table to synchronize data from a MaxCompute table, comments of both the MaxCompute table and columns are synchronized to Hologres.
+When you create a foreign table to sync data from a MaxCompute table, the comments for the table fields and columns in the database are also synced to Hologres.

 Edit a foreign table

-4. Right-click the name of the foreign table that you want to manage and select Open Table.
+4. Right-click the target foreign table and select Open Table.

-5. In the upper-right corner of the table tab, click Edit Table.
+5. In the upper-right corner of the target table tab, click Edit Table.

 Rename a foreign table

-4. Right-click the name of the foreign table and select Rename.
+4. Right-click the target foreign table and select Rename.

 Delete a foreign table

-4. Right-click the name of the foreign table and select Delete Table.
+4. Right-click the target foreign table, select Delete Table.

 Preview data